 In the past, Dalai Lamas have also served as the political leaders of Tibet.
 The current Dalai Lama was exiled from Tibet in 1959 after a failed Tibetan uprising against the Chinese occupation.
 He led the Tibetan government-in-exile for many years but has since passed his political authority to democratic institutions.

 In occupied Tibet, any sign of loyalty to the Dalai Lama can be met with arrests, lengthy sentences, torture, violent crackdowns and 're-education' programmes.
-Despite more than 50 years of China's oppressive occupation, Tibetans remain fiercely loyal to their spiritual leader.
+Despite 70 years of China's oppressive occupation, Tibetans remain fiercely loyal to their spiritual leader.

 Tibetan Buddhists believe that the Dalai Lamas are the manifestation of the Buddha of Compassion and are enlightened beings, who have chosen to take rebirth (reincarnation) in order to serve humanity.
 The first Dalai Lama was identified in the 15th century.

 The current Dalai Lama, Tenzin Gyatso, was born on 6 July 1935 in Amdo, Tibet.
 He was recognised as the reincarnation of the 13th Dalai Lama when he was two years old.
 When China invaded Tibet in 1950, he was forced to assume political power even though he was still a teenager.

 After fleeing to India in 1959, the Dalai Lama became the highest-profile global advocate for Tibet and a highly respected religious and moral leader.
 He was awarded the Nobel Peace Prize in 1989 and continues to travel the world giving teachings on spiritual and ethical issues.